mjstahl/elementree/README.md

 The third, optional, argument is an object representing the application's state.
 This object will passed to the renderer as an argument.

+`forceUpdate() -> Void`

+Force a render, starting at the root view.
+Generally this is used when only updating a value in the application state and not updating the model of a view (which triggers a render).

 `html(unescape: String) -> String`